LedgerHQ/ledger-live/README.md

 ### `/libs` - Libraries

 Libraries serve as publicly available packages, designed for integration with other libraries or applications.
-They are deployed to the official npm repository under the `@ledgerhq` organization.
+These packages are deployed to the official npm repository under the `@ledgerhq` organization.

 <details><summary><b>Ledger Live Libraries</b></summary>
 <br/>